brko8088/Todoist-script/README.md

 # Future Features

-- Generating time-block task for the current sprint so that I can not spent the extra amount of time setting up my Sprint work due. (automating SCRUM workload)
+- Generating time-block task for the current sprint so that I can not spend the extra amount of time setting up my Sprint work due. (automating SCRUM workload)
+- Generate SCRUM documents written in Markdown to be able to:
+  - Write out your personal todo for the day or week and load these tasks on the current Sprint project.
+  - Import tasks, sections, and projects from Todoist into the Current Scrum document.
+  - Synchronize the work that is in Todoist, and the SCRUM paper.
+(Markdown Sync)